JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_2/Amar_Das_Hyms.md

 <span id="p247">[<sup><small>p.
 247</small></sup>]</span>

-The chatrik, on obtaining the special drops it desires, 1s compared to the man disposed to receive instruction :—
+The chatrik, on obtaining the special drops it desires, is compared to the man disposed to receive instruction :—

 The chatrik on a rainy night naturally loving the True One crieth—